JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2023-02-17-legpipe_re_contract_doc_parties_alias_en.md

 ---

 ## Description

-IMPORTANT: Don't run this model on the whole legal agreement.
-Instead:
-- Split by paragraphs.
-You can use [notebook 1](https://github.com/JohnSnowLabs/spark-nlp-workshop/tree/master/tutorials/Certification_Trainings_JSL) in Finance or Legal as inspiration;
-- Use the `legclf_introduction_clause` Text Classifier to select only these paragraphs;
--
-This is a Legal Relation Extraction Pretrained Pipeline, which can be used after the NER Model for extracting Parties, Document Types, Effective Dates and Aliases, called legner_contract_doc_parties.

-As an output, you will get the relations linking the different concepts together, if such relation exists.
+This is a Legal Relation Extraction Pretrained Pipeline to get the relations linking the different concepts together, if such relation exists.
 The list of relations is:

 - dated_as: A Document has an Effective Date
 - has_alias: The Alias of a Party all along the document